10 Ways to Support Your Pet’s Immune System

 4. Avoid Chemical Insecticides & Flea Treatments

 Chemical insecticides should be avoided in your home and yard for your companion’s sake.
 Animals are much closer to the ground and breathe in whatever chemical residues are on the floor and furniture.
 They also come into contact with chemicals used on the yard or local park, then groom these residues from their coat and paws.
 There are natural alternatives to the chemical products used by exterminators and used in lawn and yard care (a simple internet search on natural pest control or weed control is a good place to start).
+Chemical flea treatments such as spot-on insecticides are absorbed into your animal’s system adding stress to the liver and kidneys as well as the digestive system.
+Natural flea control options are widely available and are effective without negatively affecting your companion’s immune system.

 5. Keep a Healthy House, Free of Toxins

+Household cleaning products are another source of toxins to your companion.
+Many cleaners, air fresheners and laundry detergents contain bleach, ammonia and other chemicals that our companions breathe in, walk on and lick from their paws.
 Keeping the floors clean is important since the dirt tracked in from outside likely contains heavy metals and other toxins, but using more natural cleaning products will keep the household healthier.
-Plug-in air fresheners are another source of indoor pollution – they may smell nice, but the petrochemicals that carry that scent offer a constant dose of toxins to your furry friend.
+Plug-in air fresheners are another source of indoor pollution – they may smell nice, but the petrochemicals that carry that scent offer a constant dose of toxins to your companion.

 6. Limit Vaccinations